 You don’t need to post every thought you have on Facebook—in fact, maybe stay off social media during the divorce—but it’s nice to have people to confide in.
 You may even want to look into seeing a therapist.
-Professionals offer insight and advice that’s beneficial in trying times.
+Professionals offer helpful insight and advice in trying times.

 Your Lawyer Can’t Be Your Therapist

-Divorce lawyers are privy to intimate details about your life, often things no one else knows, even close friends.
+Divorce lawyers are privy to intimate details about your life.
+Often things no one else knows, not even close friends.
 Too often this leads people to unburden themselves.
 This costs time and, importantly in this case, money.

 Your lawyer wants the best outcome for you and should empathize with your situation.
 But they’re not your confidant.
 Their job is not to offer emotional support and help you deal with personal problems.

 Talking to a therapist, counselor, or support group is beneficial and healthy.
 It’s often a key part of dealing with the complex emotions of divorce, recovering, and moving on.

 Also, a mental health professional has more tools and resources to help you through an emotional, turbulent time.

 Divorce often comes with wounded feelings, anger, and disappointment, all of which may well be justified.
 But acting out of spite and using this as a tool to get revenge is one way people damage their own divorce cases.